kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 ## Define transitions

-Declare a property named `start` for the initial transition:
+Declare a property for the initial transition, to change the state to some known *state* from the default `undefined`:

 ```
-override val start by initialTransitionTo(locked)
+val start by initialTransitionTo(locked)
 ```

 Declare one property for each valid transition: